 Surgeon Spotlight: Dr. Duc Thinh Pham

-Passion for health and wellness
+Passion for Health and Wellness

 As a child, Pham and his family moved to North America after the Vietnam War.
 He says his family has always held wellness in high regard: “We survived the war, and that experience changed me forever.
-I realized that beyond survival, one of the most basic human needs is medicine for good health and wellness.
+I realized that beyond survival, one of the most basic human needs is medicine for health and wellness.
 Pursuing medicine and helping people achieve good health and wellness is an area in which I feel I help others the most,” he explains.